HifiMule/HifiMule/README.md

 ---

-HifiMule is a desktop application that bridges open source media servers and legacy mass-storage MP3 players.
-It supports [Jellyfin](https://jellyfin.org/) and Subsonic-compatible servers such as [Navidrome](https://www.navidrome.org/).
-Browse your library, pick what you want, and sync it to your device with delta transfers and resume support.
+HifiMule is a desktop application that bridges open source media servers and portable music players — from legacy mass-storage MP3 players to modern DAPs, MTP phones, and Garmin smartwatches.
+It supports [Jellyfin](https://jellyfin.org/) and Subsonic-compatible servers such as [Navidrome](https://www.navidrome.org/), and can manage several servers at once.
+Browse your library, pick what you want (or let auto-fill do it for you), and sync it to your device with delta transfers and resume support.
+Runs on Windows and macOS.

 ## Features

-- **Library browsing** — Navigate views, collections, and albums directly from your media server
+- **Multi-server hub** — Connect several media servers (any mix of Jellyfin, Subsonic, and Navidrome), name them, give them custom icons, and switch with a click.
+Your basket can hold music from multiple servers at once, syncing each item back to where it came from.
+- **Rich library browsing** — Nine browse modes: Artists, Albums, Playlists, Tracks, Genres, Recently Added, Frequently Played, Recently Played, and Favorites.
+Switch between grid and list views with an A–Z jump strip for large collections.
+- **Multi-select** — Tick checkboxes (or Ctrl/Cmd-click and Shift-click for ranges) to add many items to your basket or a playlist in one action.
+- **Playlist editing** — Create, rename, delete, and reorder playlists; add or remove tracks; or turn your basket into a new playlist.
+Works on Jellyfin and Subsonic/Navidrome.
+- **Auto-fill** — Automatically fill a device to a size or duration budget from your library, favorites, history, or playlists — with ordering rules, genre filters, quality/version preferences, and discovery mechanics (rarity, pity, context windows).
-- **Selective sync** — Add items to a sync basket and transfer only what you choose
-- **Delta sync** — Compares local and remote state; downloads only what's changed
+- **Selective & delta sync** — Add items to a sync basket and transfer only what you choose; HifiMule compares local and remote state and downloads only what's changed.
+- **Quality-aware** — Tracks the bitrate of every file written and re-downloads when a higher-quality version appears; a Force Sync option wipes and re-downloads everything.
-- **Resumable transfers** — Interrupted syncs pick up where they left off
+- **Resumable & cancellable transfers** — Interrupted syncs pick up where they left off, and a running sync can be cancelled cleanly.
+The sync preview explains *why* each file is added or removed.
+- **Auto-sync** — Devices can sync automatically the moment they're connected.
+- **Broad device support** — Built-in profiles for Rockbox players, Garmin smartwatches, modern DAPs, Sony Walkman, generic MP3 players, car USB sticks, and audiobook/podcast devices, plus MTP phones.
+Transcoding profiles convert audio to a device-compatible format only when needed.
-- **Device management** — Initialize devices, inspect storage, configure sync profiles
+- **Device management** — Initialize and edit devices, inspect storage, and configure name, icon, transcoding profile, music folder, and a separate playlist folder.
-- **Manifest tracking** — A `.hifimule.json` manifest on-device tracks synced files with repair and prune tools
+- **Manifest tracking** — A `.hifimule.json` manifest on-device tracks synced files with repair, prune, and relink tools.
-- **Scrobble bridge** — Reads Rockbox `.scrobbler.log` files and reports playback history back to your media server
+- **Scrobble bridge** — Reads Rockbox playback logs and reports listening history back to your media server.
-- **System tray daemon** — Runs in the background with status indicators (idle, syncing, error)
+- **System tray daemon** — Runs in the background with status indicators (idle, scanning, syncing, error).
-- **Hardware-aware** — Validates path lengths and filename character sets for legacy devices
+- **Hardware-aware** — Validates path lengths and filename character sets for legacy devices.
+- **Multilanguage** — English, French, Spanish, and German.
-- **Secure credentials** — Stores server credentials in the OS keyring, never on disk
+- **Secure credentials** — Stores server credentials in a local, machine-bound encrypted vault, never in plain text.

 ## Screenshots